biobakery/metawibele/README.md

 9. [TMHMM](http://www.cbs.dtu.dk/services/TMHMM/) (version >= 2.0) (only required if using TMHMM to annotate transmembrane proteins integrated by interproscan)
 10. [Phobius](http://phobius.sbc.su.se/) (version >= 1.01) (only required if using Phobius to annotate both signal peptides and transmembrane proteins integrated by interproscan)
 11. [PSORTb](https://psort.org/documentation/index.html) (version >= 3.0) (only required if using PSORTb to predict subcellular localization)
-12. **Optional**: only required if using MetaWIBELE utitlity to preprocess metagenomic sequencing reads
+12. **Optional**: only required if using MetaWIBELE utility to preprocess metagenomic sequencing reads
 	* [MEGAHIT](https://github.com/voutcn/megahit) (version >= 1.1.3)
 	* [Prokka](https://github.com/tseemann/prokka) (version >= 1.14-dev; recommend to not set '-c' parameter when running prodigal with metagenome mode)
 	* [Prodigal](https://github.com/hyattpd/Prodigal) (version >= 2.6)